MikhailMaertens/EXR-Compressor/README.md

 # EXR Compressor

-This is a Python script that recursively finds and compresses OpenEXR (`.exr`) files in a specified directory, as well as optionally truncating 32-bit pixel data to 16 bit half precision floats, and optionally strips unnecessary alpha channels, with support for blacklisting directories.
+This is a Python script that recursively finds and compresses OpenEXR (`.exr`) files in a specified directory, optionally truncating 32-bit pixel data to 16 bit half precision floats, as well as optionally stripping unnecessary alpha channels, with support for blacklisting directories.

 ## Prerequisites